Introduction to Air Quality Modeling

 There are three critical parts in an air quality modeling process:

-The Federal Clean Air Act (FCAA) requires each state to maintain a State Implementation Plan (SIP) which "provides for implementation, maintenance, and enforcement" of the National Ambient Air Quality Standards (NAAQS), for specified air contaminants, including ozone, particulate matter, and regional haze.
+The Federal Clean Air Act (FCAA) requires each state to maintain a State Implementation Plan (SIP) that "provides for implementation, maintenance, and enforcement" of the National Ambient Air Quality Standards (NAAQS), for specified air contaminants, including ozone, particulate matter, and regional haze.
 Because some areas in Texas do not comply with the NAAQS for ozone, the state has revised the Texas SIP to include plans for attaining the NAAQS in each of these areas.
 These SIP revisions often include "Attainment Demonstrations."
 The FCAA requires most areas (moderate status and above) that fail to comply with the NAAQS to use photochemical grid models to demonstrate that the standards will be attained by dates specified in the Act.
 The EPA may also require states, including those complying with all NAAQS, to include plans for addressing regional air quality issues (such as visibility degradation caused by regional haze, and pollutant transport) in their SIPs.

 - Modeling Protocol and Historical Episode Selection